MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/updating-your-app/app-store-changes.md

 ---
-title: "App Store Changes"
+title: "App Store Changes in iOS 11"
-description: "Exploring the new features of iOS 11" ms.prod: xamarin ms.assetid: 4A7A03FD-B4F2-4969-8676-A17260730FD6
-ms.technology: xamarin-ios
+description: "This document explores changes to the App Store in iOS 11.
+It discusses an application's store icon, promoted in-app purchases, the redesigned product page, customer communication, and phased releases." ms.prod: xamarin ms.assetid: 4A7A03FD-B4F2-4969-8676-A17260730FD6 ms.technology: xamarin-ios